-To resolve the difficulty in directly applying band topology to Fock-state lattices that lack translational symmetry, we focus on the phase parameter \( \phi \), which provides alternative periodicity over the phase space.
-To remove the additional degree of freedom, we fix \(\phi_{cr}\) and move to a frame rotated by \(e^{i\phi_{cr}}\), such that the eigenstates are centered along a circular trajectory given by \( \alpha(\phi) = C + R e^{i\phi} \).
-As \( \phi \) varies from 0 to \( 2\pi \), \( \alpha(\phi) \) traces a circular loop in Fig.~\ref{fig:figure3}, which corresponds to a helical trajectory of the eigenstates along the \(\phi\)-axis.
+To resolve the difficulty in directly applying band topology to FSLs that lack translational symmetry, we focus on the phase parameter \( \phi \), which provides an alternative periodicity over the phase space.
+To remove the additional degree of freedom, we fix \(\phi_{cr}\) and move to a frame rotated by \(e^{i\phi_{cr}}\), such that the eigenstates are centered along a circular trajectory \(\alpha(\phi) = C + R e^{2i\phi}\) in phase space.
+As \(\phi\) varies from 0 to \(\pi\), \(\alpha(\phi)\) traces a circular loop in Fig.~\ref{fig:figure2}, corresponding to a helical trajectory of the eigenstates along the \(\theta\)-axis (see Appendix B).
 Accordingly, the regimes \( |v_r| > |v_{cr}| \) and \( |v_r| < |v_{cr}| \) correspond to the geometric conditions \( R > |C| \) and \( R < |C| \), respectively.
-In analogy with the winding number in the SSH model~\cite{ssh_lecture}, we define a phase-space winding number for the SSH-like chain in the Fock-state lattice as
+In analogy with the winding number in the SSH model~\cite{ssh_lecture}, we define a phase-space winding number for the SSH-like chain in the FSL as:

 This quantity indicates whether the trajectory \(\alpha(\phi)\) encloses the origin in phase space, where \( \phi \) substitutes the role of the Brillouin zone in defining the Zak phase in 1D periodic systems.
 The resulting winding number exhibits a discrete jump at the critical point \( |v_r| = |v_{cr}| \), as shown in Fig.~\ref{fig:figure2}.
 See Appendix B for a detailed calculation of \(W\).

-The proposed topological invariant provides an insight into the topological properties of SSH-like lattices and their defect states described in Fig.~\ref{fig:figure1}.
-We note that the winding number \( W \) is defined through the geometric properties of the bosonic mode coupled to the spin state, such that fluctuations in the Hamiltonian parameters appear as deformations in the phase-space geometry.